The bicycle built for two.

 Riding tandem is like riding the trails of married life.
 It’s like a bicycle built for two.

 And if you’re considering marriage, don’t even get near a bike unless you’re sure about certain characteristics of your relationship.
 You might get to the end of the trail, but it will be a most miserable ride.
-So just don’t get on the bike unless you’ve got a guarantee on these important qualities.
+So just don’t get on the bike unless you have a guarantee on these important qualities.

 If we’re going to successfully complete the ride, there are three attributes that must happen in marriage – just like what is needed to get onto a bicycle built for two.